epe105/ocp-eap64/README.md

 ## Docker Strategy
 To use the `Dockerfile` to assemble the JBoss EAP 6.4 image you can run the `openshift-docker.sh` script.
 This strategy only copies the `ROOT.war` file into the deployments directory.
 The `docker-build.sh` and `docker-run.sh` scripts can be run to test outside of Openshift.
+The only way to change the `ROOT.war` file is to do a loca source build.

 ## Local Source Build
 To compile the source code locally, you can run the following command that will place a `ROOT.war` in the `deployments` directory.